calebmcook/udacity-aws-machine-learning-nanodegree-capstone/project_report.md

 Data was first obtained by downloading from the website as discssed in `proposal.md`.
 Additional preprocessing was completed in the notebook `twse-scraper.ipynb`:
 - The dataset `stockquotes` required parsing specific lines within a summary file downloaded on a daily basis.
 - As can be seen in the `info` dictionary, for each dataset, the needed columns, data types, and lines to skip at the top or bottom were defined.
-- I had issues with non utf-8 encoded characters which I dealth with by replacing them using the pandas function `read_csv`.
+- I had issues with non utf-8 encoded characters which I dealt with by replacing them using the pandas function `read_csv`.
 - I concatendated daily files for around 200 days or so into a single pandas dataframe, creating a new column called 'file_date' to indicate which file/date the data was from.
 - The Security Code column was not clean so I cleaned it using a regular expression.
 - The dataframes were saved as .parquet files.